-Even though the classical logical form of a formal logic program \FLP, formalized in Definition~\ref{defn_17}, does not capture in a satisfactory way the logical meaning of \FLP, it is still well behaved, in the sense of the two properties that follow.
+The classical logical form of a formal logic program \FLP, formalised in Definition~\ref{defn_18}, does not capture in a satisfactory way the logical meaning of \FLP, but it is still well behaved, as expressed by the property and the corollary that follow.

-\begin{property} For all formal logic programs\/ \FLP, $\CLF(\FLP)\WMODELS\LB\FLP\RB$. \end{property}
+\begin{property} For all formal logic programs \FLP, $\CLF(\FLP)\WMODELS\LB\FLP\RB$. \end{property}

-\begin{cor} For all formal logic programs \FLP, if\/ $\LB\FLP\RB$ is complete then the set of closed instances of atoms in\/ $\LB\FLP\RB$ is a model of\/ $\CLF(\FLP)$. \end{cor}
+\begin{cor} For all formal logic programs \FLP, if $\LB\FLP\RB$ is complete then the set of closed instances of atoms in $\LB\FLP\RB$ is a model of $\CLF(\FLP)$. \end{cor}